solgaardlab/neurophox/README.md

 ## Motivation

 Orthogonal and unitary neural networks have interesting properties and have been studied for synthetic natural language processing tasks (see [unitary mesh-based RNN](http://proceedings.mlr.press/v70/jing17a/jing17a.pdf), [unitary evolution RNN](https://arxiv.org/pdf/1511.06464.pdf), and [orthogonal evolution RNN](https://arxiv.org/pdf/1602.06662.pdf)).
-Furthermore, new energy-efficient photonic technologies are being built to realize such neural networks using light as the computing medium as opposed to conventional analog electronics.
+Furthermore, new energy-efficient photonic technologies are being built to realize unitary mesh-based neural networks using light as the computing medium as opposed to conventional analog electronics.

 ## Introduction